Adams Dairy Bank History (2006 – 2013)

-Stan Ricketts served as chairman of the board, along with the rest of the board and executive team, led the bank through the worst of the crisis.
+Stan Ricketts served as chairman of the board and, along with the rest of the board and executive team, led the bank through the worst of the crisis.
 Adams Dairy Bank developed correspondences during this time to increase its lending ability and available funds.
-JP Morgan Chase, Midwest Independent Bank, the United Bankers Bank, and The Independent Bankers Bank were all added as correspondent banks and many remain important Adams Dairy Bank partners today.
+JPMorgan Chase, Midwest Independent Bank, the United Bankers Bank, and The Independent Bankers Bank were all added as correspondent banks and many remain important Adams Dairy Bank partners today.
+(A correspondent bank increases lending capacity to borrowers and opportunities for a bank to expand relationships while mitigating regulatory concerns and risk.)
 The bank received its Federal Reserve Intraday Credit Designation during the early years, which enabled it to borrow federal funds overnight.
 David was nominated as the Blue Springs area’s Outstanding Business Person of the Year in 2008 for his work with the community and the bank.

-Community service has always been an important part of Adams Dairy Bank.
+Community service has always been an important part of the Bank and the first year at Adams Dairy were no exception .
 Hot Dog Saturdays started in 2008 and Duston began giving bank tours to Boy and Girl Scout troops.
-Every Saturday from Labor Day to Memorial Day, Adams Dairy Bank served hot dogs to anyone who came by the strip mall and asked for one.
+Every Saturday from Labor Day to Memorial Day, Adams Dairy Bank served hot dogs to anyone who stopped by and asked for one.
 Since 2009, Adams Dairy has given away thousands of hot dogs to community members.
-On other Saturdays during the fall and spring, the bank welcomes hundreds of Boy and Girl Scout visitors interested in how banks work.
+On other Saturdays during the fall and spring, the bank welcomed hundreds of Boy and Girl Scout visitors interested in how banks work.

 Through these early years Adams Dairy Bank focused on expanding its value to customers.
 The bank implemented Real Time Processing (RTP) in early 2009 to make budgeting and money tracking easier for customers as they faced their own personal economy-related issues.
-RTP updated customers’ available credit immediately after expenditures and made online banking more useful.
+RTP updates customers’ available credit immediately after expenditures to make online banking more useful.
 This also increased security of accounts to counter identity theft and other dangers.
 New technologies to support customers were supplemented by new strategies to reach potential customers.

 In 2008, Adams Dairy Bank hired EAG Advertising & Marketing to develop a marketing strategy for the Jackson and Lafayette county area.
-The bank, with EAG, began producing newsletters in spring 2009.
+The Bank, with EAG, began producing newsletters in spring 2009.
 These newsletters include “David’s Two Cents,” an editorial by the bank’s CEO in which he communicates the bank’s mission and goals and how the current economic environment affects the community.
-The newsletters also feature valued customer profiles, community event information, and an overview of important happenings in the bank.
+They also feature valued customer profiles, community event information, and an overview of important happenings at the Bank.

-In January 2009, the bank reached $30 million dollars in loans and held more than 200 loans to local customers.
-In its first few years, the bank doubled in size and became a feature of the Blue Springs community.
-Stan Ricketts and Capital BancCorp were essential in this early and rapid growth.
-It soon became apparent, however, that full local ownership was necessary to achieve the level of community involvement Adams Dairy Bank desired.
+In January 2009, Adams Dairy reached $30 million dollars in loans and held more than 200 loans to local customers.
+The bank doubled in size since its opening and became a feature of the Blue Springs community.
+Stan Ricketts and Capital BancCorp were essential in this early and rapid growth but it soon became apparent that full local ownership was necessary to achieve the level of community involvement Adams Dairy Bank desired.
 In May 2009, Stan left the board and Bill Wrisinger became chairman.
 A series of internal changes were initiated for Adams Dairy Bank to become a locally owned bank under Bill’s chairmanship.